Fruit dove

 The fruit doves, also known as fruit pigeons, are a genus (Ptilinopus) of birds in the pigeon and dove family (Columbidae).
 These colourful, frugivorous doves are found in forests and woodlands in Southeast Asia and Oceania.
-It is a large genus with over 50 species, some threatened or already extinct.
+It is a large genus with nearly 50 species, some threatened or already extinct.
+This genus formerly included two fruit doves that are now placed in the genus Megaloprepia and nine fruit doves that are now placed in the genus Ramphiculus.